 Food and Water

 Panther geckos are insectivores, meaning most of their diet consists of insects.
-They will eat whatever insect they can find in the wilds of Madagascar but in captivity, crickets are usually the food of choice.
+They will eat whatever insect they can find in the wild, but in captivity, crickets are usually the food of choice.
 Crickets are easy to find and can be gut loaded (fed nutritious foods, which then pass to the gecko) and dusted with calcium powder to provide all the essential nutrients a gecko needs.

-Other insects, such as silkworms, small beetles, mealworms, and super worms can also be fed as long as they are gut loaded, dusted with calcium powder, and of appropriate size: no bigger than the space between your gecko's eyes.
+Other insects, such as silkworms, small beetles, mealworms, and super worms, can also be fed as long as they are gut loaded, dusted with calcium powder, and of appropriate size.
+They should be no bigger than the space between your gecko's eyes.
 Some panther gecko owners introduce leafy greens to their pets' diet, but this isn't necessary.

 Choosing Your Panther Gecko

-Similar Breeds to the Panther Gecko
+Similar Species to the Panther Gecko